 Swiss networking events are a way to build up a professional and personal life in Switzerland, as well as your confidence, contacts, and sense of community.

-It was not until I moved to Switzerland to the Lac Leman area and discovered an organisation called Geneva Women in International Trade – usually referred to as GWIT – that I finally learned what networking is and how rewarding it can be both professionally and personally.
+It was not until I moved to Switzerland and discovered an organization called Geneva Women in International Trade (GWIT) that I finally learned what networking is and how rewarding it can be both professionally and personally.

-As a newly-arrived expat looking for employment, I was very eager to find out more about how to approach a job search in the Suisse Romande, what local employment trends are like, and so on.
-The economy was still suffering from a downturn, and I had read countless articles that emphasised how most people find their next job through networking.
+As a newly-arrived expat, I was eager to find out how to approach a job search and what local employment trends are.
+The economy was still suffering from a downturn.
+I had read countless articles that emphasized how most find their next job through networking.
 So I decided that I should give it a try.

 Professional networking in Switzerland

-A friend told me about GWIT, a vibrant organisation of over 300 professionals from across the Lac Leman region.
-Members are mainly women and work in a range of fields, including large and small private companies, the public sector and NGOs.
+A friend told me about GWIT, a vibrant organization of over 300 professionals from across the Lac Leman region.
+Members are mainly women and work in a range of fields, including large and small private companies, the public sector, and NGOs.
 It is culturally very diverse, with over 50 nationalities represented.
 But what impressed me most about GWIT is the emphasis placed on networking.

 How to approach networking in Geneva

-In other places I have lived, I have been involved with similar organisations that focus on networking.
-The difference with GWIT is that it not only facilitates networking among professional women – it also provides some guidelines along the way, taking the mystery out of it.
+In other places I have lived, I have been involved with similar organizations that focus on networking.
+The difference with GWIT is that it not only facilitates networking among professional women; it also provides some guidelines along the way, taking the mystery out of it.